SamuelSwartzberg/oboeru2/README.md

 ### Cloze Groups

 At the core of Oboeru's design is a cloze group.
 By default, a cloze group is not visible at the front of the card unless an element within is currently being clozed.
 In the most common case where all currently clozed elements are within the same cloze group, only one cloze group will be visible on the front.
 All cloze groups will be visible on the back.
+To show cloze groups, an exclamation mark is used, either the normal `!` or the full-width `！` (for whole sections).
+Currently, the `!/！ ` is placed at the beginning of the line, except for headings, where it's placed just before the heading string.
 Any content on an Oboeru note is within at least one cloze group, or multiple, if nested (the default for most elements).

 ### Four Elements